Earliest Galaxies in the JADES Origins Field: Luminosity Function and Cosmic Star-Formation Rate Density 300 Myr after the Big Bang: Physical Properties of the High-Redshift Population

 \subsection{Stellar Mass Distributions}

 Figure \ref{fig:mass_marginal_distributions} presents the marginal stellar mass distributions inferred from \texttt{Prospector} fits to the observed photometry.
 The posterior samples of the galaxy properties were used to produce marginal distributions of the stellar mass, following the procedure described in \citet{robertson23}.
-In agreement with \citet{robertson23}, we find that the stellar masses of these $z\sim12-15$ galaxies are $\Mstar\sim10^7-10^8~\Msun$.
-Given the sizes of $R_{1/2}\sim50-200$pc we measure from the surface brightness profiles, the stellar mass surface densities of the objects are then $\Sigma_{\star}\sim10^3-10^4 \Msun~\mathrm{pc}^2$.
+In agreement with \citet{robertson23}, we find that the stellar masses of these $z\sim12-15$ galaxies are $\Mstar\sim10^7-10^9~\Msun$.
+Given the sizes of $R_{1/2}\sim50-200$pc we measure from the surface brightness profiles, the stellar mass surface densities of the objects are then $\Sigma_{\star}\sim10^3-10^4 \Msun~\mathrm{pc}^{-2}$.
 For a self-gravitating system, the dynamical timescale is then comparable to the star formation timescale inferred in \S \ref{sec:sfh}.
-Overall, in agreement with our previous findings in \citet{robertson23}, these objects are consistent with rapidly star-forming, compact galaxies with formation timescales comparable to the local dynamical time, without evidence for large amounts of star formation at times earlier than $z\sim15$.
-Using the simple abundance matching comparison with dark matter halos discussed in \S \ref{sec:halos}, we note that matching to number densities would place these objects in $M_h\sim10^{10}M_\odot$ dark matter halos, with $M_\star/M_h\sim10^{-2.5}-10^{-3}$, above the present-day stellar mass to halo mass relations \citep[e.g.,][]{wechsler18}.
+Overall, in agreement with our previous findings in \citet{robertson23}, these objects are consistent with rapidly star-forming, compact galaxies with formation timescales comparable to a few dynamical times.
+Using the simple abundance matching comparison with dark matter halos discussed in \S \ref{sec:halos}, we note that matching to number densities would place these objects in $M_h\sim10^{10}M_\odot$ dark matter halos, with $M_\star/M_h\sim10^{-1}-10^{-3}$, well above the present-day stellar mass to halo mass relations \citep[e.g.,][]{wechsler18}.